zchee/golang-wiki/Go-Release-Cycle.md

 for which there is no workaround (typically related to stability or security).
 The only code changes included in the release are the fixes for the specific critical problems.
-Important documentation-only changes may also be included as well, but nothing more.
+Important documentation-only changes and safe test updates (such as disabling tests), may also be included as well, but nothing more.

 Minor releases to address non-security problems for Go 1.x stop once Go 1.x+1 is released.